-Small donations of $5, $10, or $20 are a great way to get new donors familiar with your organization.
-It takes minimal commitment on the donor’s end to give just a few dollars.
+Giving just a few dollars takes minimal commitment on the donor’s end.
 But small gift donors can provide tremendous long-term value if you follow up effectively and grow relationships over time.

-Consider launching a separate appeal focusing on a smaller initiative.
-This way, even donors who contribute just a few dollars feel like they are making an impact.
+Consider launching a separate campaign focusing on a smaller initiative.
+This way, even donors who contribute just a few dollars feel they are making an impact!

 In your appeal, you can make an ask like, “Please consider donating just $10 today, so we can reach our goal of $500 so students can attend this program at no cost to their families.”